 Another Route: Canada Place and the Seaside Path

 My other favourite route to Stanley Park is along the Canada Place to Stanley Park walking/cycling path.
-This route takes longer than the Robson Street one because it's not completely straight, but it's very picturesque and offers many beautiful photo opportunities, especially on a sunny day.
+This route takes longer than the Robson Street one because it's not completely straight.
+It's very picturesque and offers many beautiful photo opportunities, however, especially on a sunny day.
 The path travels beside Burrard Inlet, so I can watch human activity on the water as I travel.
 The water, the mountains, and Stanley Park in the distance are lovely surroundings.
-There are marinas, a float plane terminus, flower beds, a park, and restaurants along the way.
-The seaside path ends at the marina in Stanley Park.
+Marinas, a float plane terminus, flower beds, a park, and restaurants can be seen along the way.
+The path ends at the marina in Stanley Park.

 The path besides the inlet can be accessed in many places.
-The starting point for the route is Canada Place, however.
+The route starts at Canada Place.
 This is a large and attractive area that contains a pier with a promenade for walkers.
 In summer, it's also the terminus for cruise ships travelling to Alaska.
 The nearest SkyTrain station to Canada Place is the Waterfront Station.
 If a visitor travels to the west after leaving the station entrance, they'll find multiple ways to reach the seaside trail.
 Travelling along the sidewalk will also enable a person to reach the park.

 Planning a Visit to Stanley Park